tmimessi/tmimessi/README.md

 ### Hi there 👋

+- 😃 I'm a web developer!
-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, Node, React, API Rest.
+- 🌱 Currently stack: HTML, CSS, JavaScript, SQL, Node, React, API Rest.
 - 📫 How to reach me: @tmimessi or https://www.linkedin.com/in/tainamimessi/